 instant.page is a great tool to improve a website’s page loading performance and every website should have it!
 We have it here also and we’ll have it until we find a better one.

 It’s very easy to implement the instant.page on any site and it doesn’t affect bandwidth usage that much.
 There are CDN options available in case you don’t want to host it locally.

+Like this?
+Please share this article with others.
 Let’s have more discussions in the comments.
-Please share this page with others.